meker12/commerce-channels.en/help/amazon-sales-channel/floor-price.md

 1. For **Floor Price Source**, choose an price source attribute.

-   Choose the [!DNL Commerce] [product attribute](https://docs.magento.com/user-guide/catalog/product-attributes.html) that indicates your relative floor limit.
-For example, if you do not want your Amazon listing price to go below the cost of your item, you would choose the _Cost_ attribute.
+   Choose the [!DNL Commerce] [product attribute](https://docs.magento.com/user-guide/catalog/product-attributes.html){target="_blank"} that indicates your relative floor limit.
+For example, if you do not want your Amazon listing price to go below the cost of your item, you would choose the *Cost* attribute.

 1. For **Floor Price Action**, choose an option.